-Maritime transport operators: In these Guidelines, such operators include shipowners, shipping lines, ship agents, port facility operators, terminal operators, freight forwarders, clearing and forwarding agents, cargo consolidators, container freight stations, empty depots, and so on.
-The term "company" and "maritime transport operator" may be used interchangeably.
+Maritime transport operators: In these Revised guidelines, such operators include shipowners, shipping lines, ship agents, port facility operators, terminal operators, freight forwarders, clearing and forwarding agents, cargo consolidators, container freight stations, empty depots, and so on.
+The terms "company" and "maritime transport operator" may be used interchangeably.

-Red flags: In these Guidelines, these are indicators and warning signals, which may be explicit or implicit, suggesting that something is "not quite right" and may require further investigation.
+Red flags: In these Revised guidelines, these are indicators and warning signals, which may be explicit or implicit, suggesting that something is "not quite right" and may require further investigation.